Mhysa: Ratings

 In its original American broadcast in HBO, "Mhysa" was seen by an estimated 5.4 million household viewers, according to Nielsen Media Research.
 It marked a year-to-year increase in viewership of 28 percent compared to the second season finale, "Valar Morghulis", which was seen by 4.2 million.
-The second broadcast of the "Mhysa" during the night was viewed by 900,000 viewers, bringing its total viewership for to 6.30 million.
+The second broadcast of "Mhysa" during the night was viewed by 900,000 viewers, bringing its total viewership to 6.30 million.
 According to analysts, the success of the episode significantly helped Game of Thrones to surpass True Blood as the second most-watched series on HBO, after The Sopranos.
 In the United Kingdom, the episode was viewed by 1.154 million viewers, making it the highest-rated broadcast that week.
 It also received 0.110 million timeshift viewers.

 Critical reception

-"Mhysa" received generally positive reviews from television critics, with some of them addressing the finale's anticlimactic closure of the third season and for establishing new storylines for the fourth.
+"Mhysa" received generally positive reviews from television critics, with some of them addressing the finale's anticlimactic closure of the third season and establishment of new storylines for the fourth.
 Review aggregator Rotten Tomatoes surveyed 20 reviews of the episode and deemed 100% of them to be positive with an average score of 8.5 out of 10.
 The website's critical consensus reads, "'Mhysa' wraps up several of season 3's lingering storylines while subtly setting the table for season 4."
 James Poniewozik of Time wrote in his review, "The end of season 3, then, spent some time among the winners and losers in post-Red-Wedding Westeros, giving the audience a chance to soak in the shock, seethe at the winners' glee, and get a reminder of the larger forces – White Walkers, dragons – well beyond the war between the Lannisters and the Starks.
 If the Red Wedding seemed to kill hope, 'Mhysa' made clear that it didn't end anything.
 And it weaved together the many, many threads of GoT's tapestry by returning to a recurring theme: that Game of Thrones is ultimately about family."
 Matt Fowler of IGN described that the finale had "nicely set up a lot of cool stuff for Season 4, but it was also lacking some of the power and majesty of previous finales.
 Especially the ending with Dany, who herself had a better ending back in 'And Now His Watch is Ended' when her dragons torched Astapor and she left with a full army."
 He also praised the scene where Arya killed a Frey soldier.
 Writing for Today, Drusilla Moorhouse remarked that "After last week's shocking massacre, most fans braced for more tragic deaths in season three's finale.
 Instead, the blow was softened with poignant reunions and surprising saves, setting the stage for an explosive fourth season."